 Although it looks gorgeous from every angle, due to the tourist crowds it’s not always easy to take some amazing photos.
 If you want to find the best Neuschwanstein Castle viewpoints, including some secret ones, keep on reading!

-If you are visiting this fairytale castle for the first time I suggest checking out my Ultimate guide to Neuschwanstein Castle!
-In this travel guide you can find many useful information about when to visit, where to stay and what to expect.
+If you are visiting this fairytale castle for the first time I recommend checking out my ultimate guide to Neuschwanstein Castle where you can find much useful information about when to visit, where to stay, and what to expect.

-Disclosure: *This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link!*
+*Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

-It’s a great place if you wanna photograph the castle itself, but if you wanna be on the picture as well it will be quite a challenge.
-The bridge is not so wide so it’s kinda impossible to have a full body picture and top of that it’s usually really crowded.
+It’s a great place if you wanna photograph the castle itself, but if you want to be in the picture as well it will be quite a challenge.
+The bridge is quite narrow so it’s kind of impossible to have a full-body picture and on top of that it’s usually really crowded.

-Your first option is to go by foot, you can see the official map below that marks the hiking trails.
-Actually there are more paths in reality, but if you wanna follow the official way you need to find the red path.
+If you want to reach Marienbrücke, your first option is to go by foot – you can see the official map below that marks the hiking trails.
+Actually, there are more paths in reality, but if you want to follow the official way you need to find the red path.

 Your first option is to start the trail behind the parking lots (which are on the left side of the Alpseestraße, see the above map).
-There is concrete stairway, start following that and you will soon find yourself on the red trail (somewhere around the brown point marked on the map).
+There is a concrete stairway, start following that and you will soon find yourself on the red trail (somewhere around the brown point marked on the map).